Clear and trackable delivery Real guarantees on every order Fast help when you need it

 3. The garden-first pick — PawHut Elevated Guinea Pig & Rabbit Hutch · £114.99

-This is the one I'd buy if the hutch is going to live outdoors permanently.
-Elevated main room with a ramp down to a run below, so pets get proper vertical variety — a sheltered upstairs to sleep, an open downstairs to move around.
-The anti-UV asphalt-effect roof isn't marketing fluff: a garden that catches direct afternoon sun will bake a plain wooden roof and cause the fir to warp within a year.
-This one holds up.
+The one I'd buy if the hutch is going to live outdoors permanently.
+Elevated main room with a ramp to a run below — sheltered upstairs to sleep, open downstairs to move around.
+The anti-UV asphalt-effect roof isn't marketing fluff: a garden that catches direct afternoon sun will warp a plain fir roof inside a year, and this one holds.
+The lockable front door is the other detail worth paying for — foxes and cats are a bigger problem in a semi-rural back garden than most first-time owners expect.
+Downside: the light-yellow finish is Marmite.
+My sister loves it; my brother-in-law thinks it looks like a Wendy house.

 • Pros: anti-UV roof, lockable door, elevated design with ramp, proper outdoor build.